 Pro-tip: Be cool and don’t come across as a DYKWIA (Do You Know Who I Am).

 6. Get a Hotel Credit Card

-Some credit cards like the American Express Aspire card offer free hotel elite status.
+Some credit cards like the Hilton Honors American Express Aspire card offer free hotel elite status.
 Enrollment is required for select benefits.

 You can avoid having to meet the hotel’s stay requirement and jump straight to getting the perks.
 These cards usually have high annual fees which could be worth it if you use the benefits.